chen42/presentations/cho_at.md

 * Describe therapeutic uses of anticholinergics.
 	* Explain the rationale for the therapeutic use of muscarinic antagonists in diseases such as bronchoconstriction, excessive salivation, and motion sickness.
 	* Explain the rationale for the therapeutic use to produce mydriasis and cycloplegia.
-	* Explain the rationale for historical uses in treatment of hypertension and autonomic hyperreflexia.

 ---